Housing Units Panorama, Brno

 |Photographs:||Filip Šlapal, David Židlický|

-The entrance facades of the housing blocks are divided up by vertical staircase cores into individual sections.
-Each of them has a different colour scheme in terms of interior locksmith elements.
-The houses also have similar distinct colours on their entrance doors.
-The particular houses are therefore distinct within the succinct geometric composition of the housing complex.
-Its “centre” consists of a small piazza with a symmetrical motif of a double half-cylindrical termination of the parterre of the opposite housing blocks which contain the community facilities.
-The paths are designed with a view to a minimalizing of the firm surfaces preventing the soaking in of rain water and making up a curve rising or falling along the slope.
-A pavement leading along the fall line is the shortest footpath leading to the banks of the dam.
-It connects up the highest and lowest placed part of the housing collection, dividing into up into the part with housing blocks to the east and with houses to the west.
-These with their small scale serve to create a transition to the suburban landscape with cottage communities above the dam.
+A street leading along its peers makes up the curve of “the snake” winding along the slope.
+A direct path, in contrast, leading along the fall line is the shortest footpath leading to the banks of the dam.
+It connects up the highest and lowest placed part of the housing collection, dividing it up into the part with housing blocks to the east and with houses to the west.
+These with their small scale serve to create a transition to the landscape with cottage communities above the dam.